 You or another responsible adult should stay with your child for the first 24 hours and be ready to take your child back to the doctor's office or hospital if there is a problem.
 Your child may need to be watched carefully for a few days because there could be a delay in signs of a more serious injury.

 It is okay for your child to go to sleep.
-However, your child's doctor may recommend that you check your child every 2 to 3 hours to make sure he moves normally, wakes enough to recognize you, and responds to you.
+However, your child's doctor may recommend that you check your child every 2 to 3 hours.
+These check-ins are to make sure they can move normally, wake enough to recognize you, and respond to you.

 If medicine is prescribed, follow the directions carefully.
 Do not give pain medication, except for acetaminophen, unless your child's doctor says it is okay.
 Your child's doctor will let you know if your child can eat and drink as usual.